AWS Lambda alternative for APIs, webhooks, cron jobs, and background jobs

 Global scale with minimal ops is Lambda’s core promise; any alternative control plane has a different operations profile.

-How Inquir fits
+How Inquir helps

-Where Inquir Compute is worth a look
+When Inquir is worth evaluating

 You get one workspace-aware UI for public HTTP routes, pipeline executions (including those kicked off by a schedule), queued jobs, and the invocation records that tie them together—whether the caller was a user, a webhook, or a clock.

-How to migrate from AWS Lambda to Inquir Compute
+How to migrate from AWS Lambda

 Map triggers